-All deeds and easements, must show the names and addresses of all grantors, and must be signed and sealed by all grantors.
+All deeds and easements, must show the names and addresses of all grantors and must be signed and sealed by all grantors.
 The grantors' signatures must match the names being notarized by a Notary Public.
 W here practicable, the names of the grantors should agree with their names as they appear on the instruments of record under which they derive their interest in the property.
 Signatures, notaries, and the names appearing in the heading of the instruments should all match.
+All business names should match the name registered with the Secretary of State on all instruments.
 As stated in Chapter 7, the name of the signing party should be typed or printed legibly beneath his/her signature.
 With the proper execution of the instrument of conveyance by all parties named as grantors and their acknowledgment by a Notary Public, the instrument of conveyance can be recorded in the county registry thereby transferring title to the acquired property or rights of way from the grantors to the Department of Transportation.